CogSysLab/nu-csl/_members/potterm.md

         Huntington, Massachusetts
 ---

-Michael Potter is a Ph.D. candidate at Northeastern University under the advisement of Deniz Erdo\u{g}mu\c{s} of the Cognitive Systems Laboratory (CSL).
+Michael Potter is a Ph.D. candidate at Northeastern University Cognitive Systems Laboratory (CSL).
 He received his B.S, M.S., and M.S.  degrees in Electrical and Computer Engineering from Northeastern University and University of California Los Angeles (UCLA) in 2020, 2020, and 2022 respectively.
 His research interests are in recommendation systems, Bayesian Neural Networks, uncertainty quantification, and dynamics based manifold learning.

 ## Awards